About RBF Dome NFP Team

 Bill Perk - Founding Member.
 Bill was a colleague and friend of Bucky and purchased the Dome from its last owner, Mickey Mitchell.

-Our Vision
+Our Mission and Vision

 The Fuller Dome is a project of RBF Dome NFP, a non-profit organization dedicated to honoring Buckminster Fuller’s legacy.
 Our vision is to further Bucky’s work, principles, and commitment to addressing the world’s most basic needs by preserving his artifacts and providing programming in the spirit of Fuller’s hope for “omni-successful education and a sustenance of all humanity.”